 General internship

 Interns will be responsible for providing staff members with policy and administrative support.
 Duties may include answering phones, compiling press clips, attending staff briefings, performing legislative and policy research, drafting memoranda and other written materials, and a variety of other tasks.
 Candidates should be team-oriented, resourceful, upbeat people who have skills beyond research and require little supervision.
-This internship is open to undergraduates (juniors and seniors), recent graduates, and Masters and law students.
+This internship is open to undergraduates (juniors and seniors), recent graduates, and Masters students.
 Minorities, women, and LGBTQIA+ persons are strongly encouraged to apply.

 Legal internship